esp32-timers

 • A Timer is configured to generate an interrupt every second.

-• When the interrupt is activated, the timerInterrupt() function is executed, toggling the state of the built-in LED.
+• When the interrupt is triggered, the timerInterrupt() function executes, toggling the state of the built-in LED.